 1. Unpack and set up the Synology NAS

 Backblaze ships the Synology NAS without the drives trays installed to better protect both NAS and drives.
 The disks are installed in trays, and the trays need to be placed into the NAS.
 The disks can be installed in any order.

 2. Connect the NAS to the network

 The Fireball NAS must be connected directly to the network.
 At a small office, this might be a network switch or router.
 For best results, use a wired connection via ethernet cable.

 - The NAS cannot be directly connected to a computer.
-The NAS supports only a direct network connection.
+The NAS supports only a direct network connection via either the 1GigE or 10GigE ports.

-- The NAS should not be connected to the data source over a wireless connection.
+- The NAS should be connected to the data source over a wired connection.
 Wireless (Wi-Fi) connections have limited bandwidth, and data transfer will take much longer than with a direct connection.
 Also, network traffic to other devices on the wireless network can suffer performance loss when competing for bandwidth with the NAS.

 - Connect the power cable to the NAS, plug the NAS in, and then turn it on with the power button.